hknutzen/Netspoc/technical.markdown

 ### Preparing area set up

-Area borders are defined in the area objects.
-To set up the areas, Netspoc needs the information whether an interface is a border or not to be available at the interface objects also.
+The border interfaces of an area are referenced in the area object.
+To set up the areas, Netspoc needs the information whether an interface is a border or not, to be available at the interface objects also.
 Therefore, references to the limited area are set in border interfaces now.
-By the way, routers that are included in an area via `inclusive_border` are collected for later use.
+Along the way, routers that are included in an area via `inclusive_border` are collected for later use.

 ### Setting up areas